-- 1.1 This report seeks Cabinet approval to initiate compulsory purchase proceedings in relation to 4 long-term vacant houses where the owners have not sufficiently demonstrated that the properties will be brought into occupation in the near future. - 1.2 The Council's Empty Homes Strategy aims to facilitate the renovation and reoccupation of vacant dwellings; thereby contributing towards meeting local housing demand.
+- 1.1 This report seeks Cabinet approval to initiate compulsory purchase proceedings in relation to 5 long-term vacant properties where the owners have not sufficiently demonstrated that they will be occupied in the near future. - 1.2 The Council's Empty Homes Strategy aims to facilitate the renovation and reoccupation of vacant dwellings; thereby contributing towards meeting local housing demand.
 The actions will also help tackle any anti-social and environmental nuisance that neglected properties can present.
 The re-use of these homes will contribute towards the Council's New Homes Bonus income. - 1.3 Where owners cannot be traced or are unwilling/unable to bring the property into use, there is a compelling case in the public interest for the Council to take enforcement action to achieve the aims of the strategy. - 1.4 Compulsory purchase can return problematic empty homes to useful housing stock.